adamwasiak/thehangmangame/README.md

 # The Hangman Game by Adam Wasiak
-Simple online rock paper scissors game.
-Quick and simple entertainment.
+Simple hangman game with unlimited random word selection Quick and simple entertainment.

-Please visit the following link to access the game. [here](https://thehangmangame2022.herokuapp.com/)
+Please visit the following [link](https://thehangmangame2022.herokuapp.com/) to access the game.

 Placeholder for a screenshot

 ## Milestone Project 3
 ### Purpose

+This simple game was created for the purpose of completing the second Milestone Project for the Code Institute's Diploma in Software Development (E-commerce Applications).
+The logic for the game was built using the knowledge gained from Python module content of the course.
+The target audience for this website are users who would like to avail of quick, simple game of Hangman.

 ## User Experience Design